 I think the quotes that say 3% of the entire population that regularly plans and sets life goals is also the same group out of the 3% of the entire population make six figures or more and have a combined net worth of the remaining 97%.

-In my view, its not just the goals but the follow through that are critical to the startling statistics.
+In my view, it’s not just the goals but the follow-through that is critical to the startling statistics.

 What are the characteristics of a goal?

-Our goal must have a clear deadline attached to it, a date to achieve it by.
+Our goal must have a clear deadline attached to it and a date to achieve it.
 This way you can map it out.
 And you will be able to monitor your progress.
 You will know when you are on or off course.